mdcf/devicemodel/mdcf-dm-doc/src/main/resources/source/language/model.rst

    :emphasize-lines: 13,17-21
    :linenos:

-We mentioned previously in the :ref:`string-representation` Section that the AST ``toString`` method produces a code that construct structurally equivalent AST.
+We mentioned previously in the :ref:`sec-string-representation` Section that the AST ``toString`` method produces a code that construct structurally equivalent AST.
 This is illustrated at
 :dmdocs:`Lines 17-21 <ExsModel.scala\#L17-21>` where